angelusmx/RFID_Station/README.md

-# RFID Writing Station for HF Labels
+# Writing Station for RFID HF Labels

 The application transports the information printed on a 2D Datamatrix into a HF-RFID Transponder, the datamatrix and the transponder constitute a single unit (a label).
 The labels are delivered in a roll, there are 3 different formats, the station can be mechanically adjusted to accomodate the three diferent formats.
 The formats are for the software irrelevant.
-## Getting Started

-These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.
-See deployment for notes on how to deploy the project on a live system.

 ### Prerequisites